Norikura Kōgen – Matsumoto’s Hidden Picturesque Destination

 • The tourist season is from June to early November.

 • In winter, Sanbondaki Falls will become an icefall.
 It will be very dangerous to trek in the area.
-With heavy snowfall, directory signs are most likely covered by snow.
+With heavy snowfall, directional signs are most likely covered by snow.
 Thus, one can easily get lost.

-Important: After passing the suspension bridge, please walk carefully, as the large rock you will be walking on can be slippery
+Important: After passing the suspension bridge, please walk carefully, as the large rock you will be walking on can be slippery.

 Norikura Tatamidaira (乗鞍畳平)

 For those who want to hike to the highest peak, Kengamine, a one-way trip will take around 90 minutes.
-Along the mountain trail, on top of the alpine plants, spectacular views of surrounding mountain ranges, such as Mt.
+Along the mountain trail, on top of the alpine plants, spectacular views of the surrounding mountain ranges, such as Mt.
 Hotaka (穂高連峰), will unfold before you!

 Tatamidaira is an area surrounded by a sea of flowers.
 From early July to early August, if you walk along the promenade, around 50 different alpine plants should bloom!